eezis/quasar-firebase-staging-and-prod-environments/README.md

     envTest () {

       if (process.env.ENV_TYPE === undefined) {
-        console.log('To use QENV you must start with yarn dev or npm dev rather than quasar dev') }
+        console.log('To use QENV you must start with yarn dev or npm run dev rather than quasar dev') }

       console.log('Current Env: ', process.env)